 NOTE: The Ed.S. & Ed.D. degrees have been developed for the Elementary/Secondary Education Practitioner.
 They have NOT been designed as an Ed.S. or Ed.D. degree for General Organizational Leadership or Interdisciplinary Leadership.
 The Belhaven School of Education Ed.S. and Ed.D. degrees do not apply to those outside the field of Education.

-Applicants applying to the Ed.S./Ed.D. program are to be professional educators working in schools or employed in the field of Education and are able to verify having had three or more years of experience in teaching.
+Applicants applying to the Ed.S./Ed.D. program are to be professional educators working in schools or employed in the field of Education and are able to verify having had three or more years of experience in teaching prior to making application to the program.
 Due to the required internship hours for licensure, those seeking Administrator Licensure who are not currently employed at the school level cannot apply to the Educational Leadership program.
-Also, candidates seeking the Ed.S. with licensure cannot begin the program without a signed agreement from a school building administrator who will be willing to serve as their Mentoring Supervisor during their Internship over the course of their plan of study.